 The confederation and affiliates have worked together to stabilize Oxfam’s finances over the past 12 months following the impact of COVID-19 early last year.
 Overall, the confederation reported a surplus of €2M for fiscal year 2020-21, a significant improvement over earlier projections.
 As a result, Oxfam ended 2020-21 in a stable financial position and is focusing on returning to growth in the new financial year.

 Surplus of income over expenditure

 Where the money comes from

-Over 80% of our funding came from Institutional and Public fundraising.
+Over 90% of our funding comes from institutional and public fundraising.

 We work with people, communities, partners, and allies on six continents building a better future for all.

 Of every 1 euro donated to Oxfam, 70 cents are directly invested in our humanitarian work, development programs and influencing work.
 This is 3 cents more than last year.
 The remainder covers our operating expenses and is used to invest in our future fundraising.